elliottdanielp/final_project/technology.md

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+Our training and testing setup is setup to be a Logistic Regression Classifier

 - Our main source file will be as such in the main branch:
     /final_project/MachineLearningModel.ipynb